Monitoring the state of a Elasticsearch cluster and hosts

 yellow

-): Cluster is healthy.
+): Cluster is functional.
 There is no access to at least one of the replica shards.
 The search results in the cluster responses are complete; however, if there are more unavailable shards, cluster performance will be disrupted. - 2 (

 green